lorensen/VTKExamples/src/VTKBook/Chapter6.md

 The key to color mapping for scalar visualization is to choose the lookup table entries carefully. **Figure6-3** shows four different lookup tables used to visualize gas density as fluid flows through a combustion chamber.
 The first lookup table is gray-scale.
 Gray-scale tables often provide better structural detail to the eye.
 The other three images in **Figure6-3** use different color lookup tables.
 The second uses rainbow hues from blue to red.
 The third uses rainbow hues arranged from red to blue.
 The last table uses a table designed to enhance contrast.
 Careful use of colors can often enhance important features of a dataset.
 However, any type of lookup table can exaggerate unimportant details or create visual artifacts because of unforeseen interactions between data, color choice, and human physiology.

 Designing lookup tables is as much art as it is science.
 From a practical point of view, tables should accentuate important features, while minimizing less important or extraneous details.
 It is also desirable to use palettes that inherently contain scaling information.
 For example, a color rainbow scale from blue to red is often used to represent temperature scale, since many people associate "blue" with cold temperatures, and "red" with hot temperatures.
-However, even this scale is problematic: a physicist would say that blue is hotter than red, since hotter objects emit more blue light. (i.e., shorter wavelength) than red.
+However, even this scale is problematic: a physicist would say that blue is hotter than red, since hotter objects emit more blue light (i.e., shorter wavelength) than red.
 Also, there is no need to limit ourselves to "linear" lookup tables.
 Even though the mapping of scalars into colors has been presented as a linear operation (**Figure6-1** ), the table itself need not be linear.
-That is, tables can be designed to enhance small variations in scalar value using logarithmic or other schemes. improving the comfort level and engaging the human observer more deeply in the presentation of data improves the effectiveness of communication.
+That is, tables can be designed to enhance small variations in scalar value using logarithmic or other schemes, improving the comfort level and engaging the human observer more deeply in the presentation of data improves the effectiveness of communication.

 !!! warning "Missing Figure"
     Figure *6-2*.
 Transfer function for color components red, green and blue as a function of scalar value.